StefanJo3107/SanScript/README.md

 - ```cargo build```

 ## Running the binary
-SanScript is organised as a Rust workspace, meaning each directory is actually a Rust project.
-There are currently two binaries in the workspace (SanScript-Frontend and SanVM), so to run the project you must specify which binary you would like to run with the following command:
+SanScript is organised as a Rust workspace with git submodules.
+It is recommended to use [SanTool](https://github.com/StefanJo3107/SanTool) for building the binary and flashing it to microcontroller.
-- ```cargo run --bin name_of_package```